bstarynk/bismon/README.md

 The `libonion` is not independently packaged in Debian.

-`apt-get install markdown indent astyle` and `apt-get install texlive texlive-full hevea`
+`apt-get install markdown indent astyle tardy` and `apt-get install texlive texlive-full hevea`

 The `dependencies/` subdirectory is for `git submodule`-s related to `libbacktrace` and `libonion`